icco/pseudoweb/_drafts/2015-05-05-ddos-and-you.md

 I'm here to attempt to explain the world that is Denial of Service attacks, and some things you can think about to survive in this crazy internet world.

-## What is a DDOS?
+## What is a DDoS?

-A DDOS is a Distributed [Denial of Service Attack](https://en.wikipedia.org/wiki/Denial-of-service_attack).
+A DDoS is a Distributed [Denial of Service Attack](https://en.wikipedia.org/wiki/Denial-of-service_attack).
 They are happening all the time on the internet, wars being played out by computers trying to make other computers inaccasible or overloaded.

 The [Digital Attack Map](http://www.digitalattackmap.com/) gives you an idea of what's going on on the internet at any one time in regards to attacks.
 It is an interesting display of different types of attacks happening across the internet at any one time.
 Particularly interesting is the [gallery](http://www.digitalattackmap.com/gallery/) which shows a bunch of interesting days on the internet.